 The frenulum is a (usually) thin, fibrous band of connective tissue that connects the underside of the tongue to the floor of the mouth.
 The mere existence of a lingual (tongue) frenulum is not an indicator of a problem.
 The important thing is whether the frenulum restricts the movement of the tongue in a way that interferes with its normal functions.
 If it does, your baby has a condition known as tongue tie or ankyloglossia.
 Continue reading

 I hear this phrase several times a week.
 It troubles me because it implies that the baby is unwilling breastfeed.
 Nothing could be further from the truth.

 You baby was born to breastfeed!
 She is hard-wired to seek comfort and nutrition from you breasts.
 This is, after all, how babies survive!
 When a baby is unable to latch and breastfeed it simply means that she is unable to latch and breastfeed—not that she is unwilling!
 Continue reading

-This letter is my formal appeal of the rejection of Claim Number _____ for Lactation Consultation Services provided to my son, (Name) on (Date) for the amount of _____.
+This letter is my formal appeal of the rejection of Claim Number ____ for Lactation Consultation Services provided for my son, (name) on (date) for the amount of ______.

 Summary of Events: Child was born on (Date).
 He was discharged from the hospital on (Date) (Detail here whatever complications you had with feeding/jaundice/dehydration/re-admittance to hospital, etc) On (Date) we met with our pediatrician, (Name) and expressed concerns about breastfeeding.
 Dr. _______ noted that baby was struggling to thrive and referred us to Lactation Consultant, Renee Beebe, M.Ed., IBCLC.
 Renee provided her services on (Date).
 Following the consultation, I submitted all required paperwork to (name of insurance company) for reimbursement.
 On (Date), I received an Explanation of Benefits (referenced above), noting the claim was denied.
 Continue reading